romanovichim/TonFunClessons_Eng/14lesson/wallet_eng.md

 ### "Activate" wallet

 According to [documentation](https://ton.org/docs/#/payment-processing/overview?id=deploying-wallet), Toncoin must be sent to the received address.
 The testnet has a bot https://t.me/testgiver_ton_bot for this.
-On the mainnet, I will attach the official [page] (https://ton.org/buy-toncoin).
+On the mainnet, I will attach the official [page](https://ton.org/buy-toncoin).

 ### Get the balance